Vedadiyan/Bolt/README.md

 |CompositePrimaryKey| Adds a property to a composite primary key group | `[CompositePrimaryKey("G1")] public string Email {get; set;}`

 Bolts also requires data model registration via the `DSS` helper.

+***Update: Bolt will no longer require registration of data models via the DSS helper in future releases.***

 Example: